haxetink/tink_hxx/README.md

 Regardless of which of the three above categories a function falls into, it must have one of the following three signatures, which determine how it is processed:

-1. a single argument that is an anonymous object and has a property named `children`: all attributes are used as properties of the anonymous object and the child nodes are used to populate the children property.
+1. a single argument that is an anonymous object and has a property named `children`, or marked via `@:child` / `@:children` metadata (having multiple properties meeting this criterium leads to a compiler error): all attributes are used as properties of the anonymous object and the child nodes are used to populate the children property.

    Let's consider the plain function case: